We read from Srimad-Bhagavatam, Canto Ten, Chapter Two: “Prayers by the Demigods for Lord Krsna in the Womb.”

 na sosayati marutah

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”
 (Gita 2.23) Without the body, the soul can enjoy freely, in every way, but without the pain.

 And because the soul is part and parcel of Krishna, it derives its real happiness in relation to Krishna.
 We now are like fish out of water, because originally we come from Krishna, from the spiritual atmosphere, and we have come into the material world and are suffering in a foreign atmosphere.
 We are always restless, anxious, and fearful.

 So, why does Krishna come?
 He comes to reclaim us, His lost children, to bring us back home, back to Him.
 That is why He comes.
 There is no other reason.
 There is nothing for Him here.
 He comes only for our sake.

 Although He comes into the material world, He doesn’t come in a physical body.
 He comes in His original, spiritual form (sac-cid-ananda-vigraha).
 And Krishna in particular comes in a form that resembles a human being.
 “Man is made in the image of God.”
 That Krishna comes in a humanlike form is very good for us, because it makes it easier for us in human bodies to relate to Him.

 yah srutva tat-paro bhavet

-And how does He come?
-He does not take birth like ordinary human beings, by seminal discharge.
+How does He come?
+He does not take birth like an ordinary human being, by seminal discharge.
 Rather, He manifests Himself, or appears.

 prakrtim svam adhisthaya